-I just spent an amazing weekend at Green Bay Community Church, teaching adults and students about the reliability of the New Testament Gospels and the nature of truth.
+I’m honored to train the adults and students at Green Bay Community Church, investigating the reliability of the New Testament Gospels and the nature of truth.
 Troy Murphy has done a wonderful job assembling a powerful staff at the city’s largest church.
 GBCC’s youth pastor, Evan Gratz, opened up his youth group to me on Sunday night.
 As usual, the best part of the time with students was answering questions at the end of the evening.
 The problem of evil was raised by a teenager who described her recent conversation with an atheist friend.
 As an atheist myself for most of my life, I resonated with the objection and offered a brief response: If what we believe as Christians is true, evil and suffering are only a problem for atheists.
 The problem of evil isn’t really a problem for Christianity.

 Evil and suffering are typically experienced and understood within the context of one’s life.
 As an atheist, I hoped for (and expected) a life of approximately ninety years.
 In the context of this span of time, if I had developed cancer in my forties, I would have been angered by the amount of time stolen from me as I battled the disease.
 In fact, if I had been diagnosed with a terminal disease at that age, I would have been outraged by the fact it was going to deprive me of fifty percent of the life I expected.
 When your life is only ninety years long, anything cutting the time short is evil, and any prolonged suffering along the way is unjust and intolerable.